Hamiltonian analysis of Mimetic gravity with higher derivatives: Mimetic gravity with higher derivative terms

-Besides, there exists a very special case in the general theory \eqref{S1}.
-This special case can be found by requiring that in \eqref{phi4} $\Phi_4$ doesn't contain $\la$ in the unitary gauge, i.e. \be \frac{3}{2f}+\frac{\pa \varphi}{\pa \La}=0, \ee which gives $f(\phi)=1$ and $g(\Box\phi)=\frac{1}{3}(\Box\phi)^{~2}$ by taking account of the constraint equation $\Phi_6$.
-As the independence of $\Phi_4$ on $\la$ in the unitary gauge will lead to more secondary constraints than in the general gauge, thus less DOFs show up in the unitary gauge than in this special case.
-More discussion about this special case $f(\phi)=1$ and $g(\Box\phi)=\frac{1}{3}(\Box\phi)^{~2}$ can be found in the Appendix.
+Besides, there exists a very special case for the general theory \eqref{S1}.
+This special case can be found by requiring that $\Phi_4$ doesn't contain $\la$ in \eqref{phi4} in the unitary gauge, i.e. \be \frac{3}{2f}+\frac{\pa \varphi}{\pa \La}=0, \ee which gives $f(\phi)=1$ and $g(\Box\phi)=\frac{1}{3}(\Box\phi)^{~2}$ by taking account of the constraint equation $\Phi_6$.
+As no dependence of $\Phi_4$ on $\la$ in the unitary gauge will lead to more secondary constraints than in the general gauge, thus less DOFs show up in the unitary gauge for this special case.
+More detailed discussion about this special case can be found in the Appendix.